jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 Initial Code-Execution may:
 1. report to C2 (Command & Control) server so that attackers know they got into target
-2. download backdoors to install into the system
+2. download more malware or backdoors to install into the system

 As part of reconnaisance, attackers may scan the internal network for next or more targets...